eldada/command-examples/artifactory/README.md

 ```

 #### Artifactory Load Helm Chart
-You can use the [artifactory-load](helm/artifactory-load) helm chart to deploy one or more pods running `ab` or `wrk` for a given time.
+You can use the [artifactory-load](helm/artifactory-load) helm chart to deploy one or more pods running `ab`, `wrk` or `hey` for a given time.
 You can run downloads, uploads, or both.

 This chart support **up to**
-1. 4 different downloads `ab` or `wrk` scenarios at the same time (using multiple jobs).
+1. 4 different downloads `ab`, `wrk` or `hey` scenarios at the same time (using multiple jobs).
 The default is a single job.
 2. 2 different uploads (using `ab`) scenarios at the same time (using multiple jobs).
 The default is no upload job.

 You can alter the chart and add support for more downloads or uploads scenarios if needed.